elnazanzhd/medical_text_classification/README.md

 | 3 | 0.225 | 0.442 | 0.865 | 0.803 |

 ## Error Analysis
 The most frequent error type was objective → background.
-This is usually not a “dumb model” issue, it’s a label boundary ambiguity issue: many “objective” sentences are written like general context statements and do not contain explicit goal markers (e.g., “to evaluate…”, “we aimed…”).
+It’s a label boundary ambiguity issue: many “objective” sentences are written like general context statements and do not contain explicit goal markers (e.g., “to evaluate…”, “we aimed…”).
 At sentence-level, without neighboring sentences, these often resemble background.

-Below are 10 representative misclassified examples (true: objective, predicted: background) from the validation errors:
+Below are 5 representative misclassified examples (true: objective, predicted: background) from the validation errors:

 “Opioid antagonists (e.g., naltrexone) and positive modulators of GABAA receptors (e.g., alprazolam) modestly attenuate the abuse-related effects of stimulants like amphetamine.”
 Why it fooled the model: reads like general domain knowledge, no explicit study aim signal.